django-commons/django-typer/doc/source/index.rst

    :caption: A Basic Command
    :linenos:

 Or, you may also use an interface identitical to Typer's.
-Just import typer from django_typer instead of typer:
+Simply import Typer from django_typer instead of typer:

 .. literalinclude:: ../../django_typer/examples/typer/basic.py